 Visitors may choose to opt-out of Google Analytics tracking with the Google Analytics opt-out browser add-on.
 You may also disable tracking cookies by clicking the privacy settings link in the bottom right of the any website page.

-Our website also contains links to other websites of interest.
-However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide while visiting such sites and such sites are not governed by this privacy notice.
-You should always look at the privacy notice applicable to the website in question.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide while visiting such sites and such sites are not governed by this Privacy Notice.

 You also have the right to lodge a complaint with the Supervisory Authority